8 a.m. - 30 minutes past sunset

 Features & Amenities

 The Historic Village at Faust Park includes four homes and 14 additional structures representing a variety of building and architectural styles, from log to brick.
-All of which have been saved from demolition and preserved by Park staff.
+All of which have originally stood at sites around St. Louis County and were moved to Faust Park and preserved by Faust Park staff.
 Spanning a period from 1840 to 1910, the Village provides a context in which the lifestyles of the settlers of St. Louis County and the skills they used to survive are illustrated.
-For more information, click here.

 Educational Programs & Activities